hotsuyuki/tensorward/README.md

 ```

 and the result would look like below.
-The loss decreases as epoch goes and the accuracy after 5 epochs is more than 85%.
+The loss decreases as epoch iterates and the accuracy after 5 epochs is more than 85%.

 ```
 Train...